Australian Health Practitioner Regulation Agency - Restriction: Attend program of treatment

 • You should consider whether your health condition could impact on your safe practise of your profession.

-• Your treating practitioner may be able to help you decide whether it is appropriate stop practising for a period to recover.
+• Your treating practitioner may be able to help you decide whether it is appropriate to stop practising for a period to recover.

 • We will consider your individual circumstances including the nature and severity of the relapse, your practice setting, and the history of your health condition when making a decision.